Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: The on-shell- heavy quark mass relation: available analytical perturbative QCD results

 where $\beta(a_s)$ and $\gamma_m(a_s)$ are the QCD $\beta$-function and the anomalous mass dimension.
 In our further consideration we use their $\rm{\overline{MS}}$-like scheme expressions.
-The one- and two-loop coefficients $\beta_0$ and $\beta_1$ of the QCD $\beta$-function were analytically computed in \cite{Gross:1973id, Politzer:1973fx} and \cite{Jones:1974mm, Caswell:1974gg, Egorian:1978zx} respectively.
-The symbolical expressions of the scheme-dependent three- and four-loop coefficients $\beta_2$ and $\beta_3$ are known from the computations, performed in \cite{Tarasov:1980au, Larin:1993tp} and \cite{vanRitbergen:1997va, Czakon:2004bu} correspondingly.
-The $\beta_4$-coefficient was obtained in analytical form only recently in $SU(3)$-group \cite{Baikov:2016tgj} and confirmed in \cite{Herzog:2017ohr, Luthe:2017ttg} by computing this term in the general $SU(N_c)$ gauge group.
-Note, that the proportional to $\pi^4$-contribution of $\zeta_4$ Riemann function is appearing in the performed in the Euclidean region calculations of the QCD $\beta$-function coefficients starting from the five-loop order only (see \cite{Baikov:2016tgj}).
+The one- and two-loop coefficients $\beta_0$ and $\beta_1$ of the QCD $\beta$-function were computed analytically in \cite{Gross:1973id, Politzer:1973fx} and \cite{Jones:1974mm, Caswell:1974gg, Egorian:1978zx} respectively.
+The symbolical expressions of the scheme-dependent three- and four-loop coefficients $\beta_2$ and $\beta_3$ are known from calculations performed in \cite{Tarasov:1980au, Larin:1993tp} and \cite{vanRitbergen:1997va, Czakon:2004bu} correspondingly.
+The coefficient $\beta_4$ was obtained in analytical form in the $SU(3)$-group \cite{Baikov:2016tgj} and confirmed in \cite{Herzog:2017ohr, Luthe:2017ttg} by computing this term in the general $SU(N_c)$ gauge group.
+Note that in the process of these calculations the Euclidean contribution, proportional to the $\zeta_4=\pi^4/90$ Riemann function, is appearing for the first time.

 For our purposes it is convenient to present these coefficients $\beta_n$ in terms of the number of massless flavors $n_l=n_f-1$.
 In the case of $SU(3)$ color gauge group their numerical expressions have the following form: